 If you have more time or brought some of those other tools with you, you can lash lengths of wood together to make a more solid frame structure.

 #1) Military Poncho or Tarp

-Even if you don’t have a shovel or a hatchet, forgot your knife and didn’t bring any string, if you have a military surplus poncho ora tarp, you still have shelter.
-Many military surplus ponchos were designed as shelter halves, and have reinforced grommets made to accept tie downs or small stakes to secure them in place.
+Even if you don’t have a shovel or a hatchet, forgot your knife and didn’t bring any string, and have a military surplus poncho or tarp, you still have shelter.
+Many military surplus ponchos were designed as shelter halves and have reinforced grommets to accept tie downs or small stakes to secure them.
 Tarps also usually have reinforced grommets for tie-downs and work great as a tent or screen.
-Both ponchos and tarps also function as ground covers to insulate you against cold wet earth.
+Both ponchos and tarps also function as ground covers to insulate you against cold, wet earth.

 If all you can do is find a spot where you can lay one piece of dead wood between the branches of adjoining bushes, drape your poncho or tarp over it, stake down the edges with other sticks or even heavy rocks, and you’ve got shelter.
 If you can’t do that, just wrap the poncho or tarp around you for wearable shelter.
 If you buy a military surplus poncho, try to also get a poncho liner to go with it.
-Poncho liners, sometimes called woobie blankets, add a layer of efficient insulation and padding and really improve the heat-holding abilities.
-A poncho plus a woobie makes a very workable improvised sleeping blanket or bedroll.
-You can buy specialized survival tarps like the Sport Utility Blanket at Brownells, or even pack some heavy-dutytrash bags in your kit to help you retain heat better.
+Poncho liners, sometimes called woobie blankets, add a layer of efficient insulation and padding and improve heat-holding abilities.
+A poncho and a woobie make a workable, improvised sleeping blanket or bedroll.
+You can buy specialized survival tarps like the Sport Utility Blanket at Brownells or even pack some heavy-duty trash bags in your kit to help you retain heat better.